Katie Lind

-Kathleen Camille Lind (born February 15, 1994) is an American professional soccer player who plays as a center back for the Houston Dash of the National Women's Soccer League (NWSL).
-She played college soccer for the Notre Dame Fighting Irish.
+Kathleen Camille Lind (born February 15, 1994) is an American former professional soccer player who played as a center back.
+She played college soccer for the Notre Dame Fighting Irish before being selected by the Chicago Red Stars in the 2016 NWSL College Draft.
+She spent four seasons with Chicago, including loan spells to Australian clubs Adelaide United and Perth Glory, before joining the Houston Dash in 2020.
+With the Dash, Lind contributed to a 2020 NWSL Challenge Cup victory.

-Early life and college career
+Early life

 Lind played for Chicago Sockers FC during her youth, and played for Notre Dame Fighting Irish in Atlantic Coast Conference, during her college years In 2012, Lind was named to NSCAA All-Northeast Region Second Team; All-BIG EAST Third Team; BIG EAST All-Rookie Team; and was also named Notre Dame Team Most Valuable Freshman.

+College career

 Beginning in 2013, Lind captained the Notre Dame Soccer Team, making her the first Notre Dame three-year captain.
 The following year, she was named to several honorary teams: All-ACC Second Team; First Team NSCAA Scholar All-North/Central Region; Third Team NSCAA Scholar All-American; NSCAA Second Team All-Southeast Region.
 Lind also received the Notre Dame OSCARS Francis Patrick O'Connor Award.

 Club career

-Chicago Red Stars, 2016–2019
+Chicago Red Stars

 Lind was selected by Chicago Red Stars as the nineteenth selection in second round in 2016 NWSL College Draft.
 She scored her first career NWSL goal on June 24, 2018, in a 2–0 win over the Utah Royals FC.